pytorch/serve/kubernetes/README.md

   * Helm Installation
     * You may inspect the values by running ``helm list`` and `helm get all ts` to verify if the values used for the installation
     * You can uninstall / reinstall the helm chart by executing  `helm uninstall ts` and `helm install ts .`
+    * If you get an error `invalid: data: Too long: must have at most 1048576 characters`, ensure that you dont have any stale files in your kubernetes dir.
+Else add them to .helmignore file.